-The Board of Directors is responsible for that the corporate governance statement on pages 130-137 has been prepared in accordance with the Annual Accounts Act.
+The Board of Directors is responsible for that the corporate governance report on pages 137-145 has been prepared in accordance with State Ownership Policy and Guidelines for Companies with State Ownership" (the ownership policy).

-Our examination of the corporate governance statement is conducted in accordance with FAR's auditing standard RevU 16 The auditor's examination of the corporate governance statement.
-This means that our examination of the corporate governance statement is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
-We believe that the examination has provided us with sufficient basis for our opinions.
+Our review was conducted in accordance with FAR's auditing standard RevU 16 The auditor's examination of the corporate governance report.
+This means that our review of the corporate governance report is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
+We believe that the review has provided us with sufficient basis for our opinions.